robi42/helma-ng/apps/hibernate-blog/README.markdown

    hibernate-blog/build/dbs.sql

-2. Put the jars (needed to make feeds work) located in hibernate-blog/build/extra into helma-ng/lib/ext.
+2. Put the jars (needed to make feeds work) which are located in hibernate-blog/build/extra into helma-ng/lib/ext.

 3. Issue, e.g., the following command inside the hibernate-blog directory: